 We also accept art, preferably graphite and watercolor paintings, that is gentle yet bold, and examines the relationships between emotions, dreams, and ways of being.
 All submissions are free and everything we publish is available to read online and in print.

-We are looking for readers.
+We are looking for readers and social media managers.
 Visit this form if you’re interested in learning more

 Subscribe for monthly newsletters and occasional updates from The Field Guide Poetry Magazine.